 A noisy neighbor, in the language of cloud computing, is a co-tenant in your shared cloud infrastructure with unpredictable bandwidth requirements.
 For example, if you’re sharing resources with a large retailer, you may not see any bandwidth issues throughout the year.
 But if their business skyrockets during the holiday shopping season, it can affect your lag times, whether your cloud resource needs have changed or not.

 2 Ways Public Clouds Can Address Private Cloud Needs

-GCP has the clearest, easiest-to-digest illustration of dedicated host resources, so we’ll share theirs although keep in mind that the offerings from Azure and AWS are conceptually similar.
+GCP has the clearest, easiest-to-digest illustration of dedicated host resources.
+Keep in mind that the offerings from Azure and AWS are conceptually similar.

-Private connections – Now that we’ve handled the noisy neighbor issue, let’s turn to the problem presented by the public internet.
+Now that we’ve handled the noisy neighbor issue, let’s turn to the problem presented by the public internet.
 Azure, AWS, and GCP all offer direct connections to their host servers, which bypass the public internet.
-Note that not only does this address the challenge of traffic congestion, it also mitigates the inherent security risks of data in transit.
+Not only does this address the challenge of traffic congestion, but it also mitigates the inherent security risks of data in transit.

 Earlier this year, we packaged a solution offering for our IBM customers called the Managed IBM Cloud with AWS and Azure that illustrates the direct connection concept.
 In the graphic below, we show some workloads in a private hosted cloud on IBM infrastructure in one of our data centers with direct connections to both AWS and Azure.

 Caution: It May Not Be as Simple as It Sounds

 Of course, we’ve made everything sound slightly more simple than it often is.
 Though AWS, Azure, and GCP all offer dedicated host resources and direct connections, there are important differences between the offerings.
 Before choosing a public cloud, you should explore these differences carefully and/or get input from a Managed Cloud Provider that understands your unique requirements and the platforms.